arteria/django-userproperty/README.md

-After creating an account on your website, the user need to do some tasks before the can go to his profile.
-In this example adding more information to his profile.
+After creating an account on your website, the user needs to do some tasks before he can enter his profile.
+In this example adding more information and agreeing to the terms and conditions.

 When creating the new user you create a new property: